KeYProject/key-docs/docs/user/ProofCaching.md

 The *Proof Caching* functionality allows reusing previous proofs when creating a new proof.
 More precisely, it allows you to close a branch of the proof by "reference" to an already closed branch in another proof.
+These conditions have to be met:

+- equal choice settings (handling of integer overflows etc.)
-This is only allowed if the branch in the new proof contains all of the formulas present in the old proof.
+- sequent in new proof needs to contain at least all formulas present in the old proof
-Additionally, the choice settings (handling of integer overflows etc.) of the two proofs have to be equal.
+- no state merging
+- no query terms

 ![tree with cached goals](./ProofCachingTree.png)